CosmWasm/docs-deprecated/docs/intro/overview.md

 [Deploying to Testnet](./first-demo.md) is a simple demo that builds on the above sections and walks you through, step by step, taking your custom contract, deploying it to a testnet, and executing it.
 This will show you not just the internals of the contract, but how to use it from the outside.

-[Namecoin](../namecoin/intro.md) is a simple tutorial modelled after the SDK tutorial of the same name (TODO LINK).
+[Name Service](../name-service/intro.md) is a simple tutorial modeled after the [SDK tutorial of the same name](https://github.com/cosmos/sdk-tutorials/tree/master/nameservice).
 Once you have mastered the skills for going through the first demo, it will walk you through the process of building your own custom contract from scratch.